bdurand/ultra_settings/README.md

 ### Web UI

-UltraSettings provides a web UI via a mountable Rack application, allowing you to view the settings values and docuentation.
+UltraSettings provides a web UI via a mountable Rack application.
+You can use this to view the settings values and documentation.
 The UI will not display the value of any setting marked as secret.
-It is strongly recommended to secure the web UI with your application's authorization framework.

 ![Web UI](assets/web_ui.png)

+It is strongly recommended to secure the web UI with your application's authorization framework so that it is only visible to internal admin users.

 #### Mounting the Web UI in a Rails Application